kwellys/jt/src/pages/projects/logan-coach.md

   link: logancoach.com
   sub: Custom trailers
 goals:
-  descr:
-    leftCol: >-
+  descr: >-
     One of the largest US companies that specialize in the production of custom trailers.
 After 30 years in business, the company has a wide network of dealerships and a reputation of a reliable producer of unique mobile homes.
-    rightCol: '*'
   title: About the project
 slider:
   - img: /img/снимок-экрана-2018-08-22-в-19.12.39.png
 solutions:
-  descr:
-    leftCol: >-
+  descr: >-
     Logan Coach needed to develop a system that would allow to create orders with custom trailer configuration, add customer preferences and provide final estimate.
 After the order is confirmed, information is sent to the factory, production status is displayed in the system.
 Web application also allowed to maintain customer database, statistics on produced and sold trailers.
 Apart from that we also had to develop company's web site.
-    rightCol: '*'
   title: Scope
 stages:
   - isComplete: true